RivenSkaye/mpv-scripts/yeetpls/README.md

 ## Adding New Parsers ##
 A new parser for a type of playlist files should provide at least two functions:
 - `format_pls`:
   - Arguments given to a parser are always the same, in the given order:
     - The playlist as read from the file, as a string.
       - This is the _original file_ and entries have **not yet been removed**.
     - The `playlist` object as returned by mpv's `mp.get_property_native("playlist")`.
       - In Lua, this becomes an indexed table of tables:
       - Top level: `ipair`s of a number and a table to determine the order;
       - Inner table: `pair`s of Stream Type (string) and the actual URL.
   - The value returned should be a string that can be written to a playlist file, according to the playlist spec.
 - `test_format`:
   - Argument given for this function is always just the content of the file.
   - The value returned should be a Boolean.
   - If multiple format specs allow for the same parser to be used (m3u/m3u8 for example), an extra step is required:
     - Mention this in any PR to add functionality
     - Provide a list of all formats that match
     - Explain _why_ this shouldn't be a separate parser.
 Following m3u8 example: does mpv handle the charset internally?
     - This will probably end up with a translation table of `format, parser` where there will be duplicate entries in the parser field
+      - This is currently implemented in `main.lua`, line 36 and on.
+      - For now, please make sure to only add parsers that work for multiple types of files, follow the m3u scheme.
+      - If a parser only applies to one playlist type, there's no need to add it.
+The proper checks are in place.
       - Feel free to suggest a better fix :^)
   - Provide an internal way of matching the spec
   - Try to also match the current file content
     - Examples include not adding optional fields that the file currently doesn't use
     - Not dropping fields that could fairly easily be implemented
     - If a file takes note of URL/local file/webstream, please try to match this in the output
   - Do not throw errors if a file is a mismatch to the spec
     - Use one of the `mp.msg` functions to notify the user of this.
     - Optionally print a single line message on the OSD
     - `return false` makes main.lua attempt to use a fallback, if that fails it provides a clean exit.
     - This fallback may or may not break the entire input file, I might change this behavior later.

 **Make sure to add these to the module's exported function list**.
 The parser will be `require`d as `parser=require(type.."-parser")`, so if you don't expose `parser.format_pls`, it can't be used.
 Anything else you add to the module's export list will be ignored by `main.lua`, but can be used by other parsers.
 Feel free to export any useful code.